Wills (including Testamentary Trusts)

 Every adult who has a Will should re-read it at least every 5 years.
 If it appears that significant life or financial changes have occurred since the Will was made, an appointment with Phillip Graham should be arranged.

 It is trite but true that everyone will die.
-A failure to make a Will may result in unintended inheritances and substantial costs of administration of an intestate estate.
+A failure to make, or update, a Will may result in unintended inheritances and substantial costs of administration of an intestate estate.
 Substantial legal costs may also be incurred where:

 - A Will is ambiguous;